November 15-17, 2019 Whitbourne Woodcutting Trip (36 Photos)

 17. French's Husqvarna 359 is an awesome professional series saw that continues to work extremely well.
 The upgraded 18" solid bar and 3/8 chain get the job done with ease and great reliability.

 16. Through the day French and I continued felling while the byes hauled logs and dragged boughs to the fire.
-Ronnie had to leave mid afternoon but Justin showed up just in time to continue with the work, hardly missing a beat!
+Ronnie had to leave mid afternoon but Justin showed up just in time to continue with the work, our fantastic crew hardly missed a beat!

 15.